akarras/ultros/README.md

 This project utilizes git submodules to bring in assets.
 Since I'm not smart enough to put this into a build script, you must use `git submodule update --init` or `git clone --recursive` when cloning the project.

-The project can be run with `cargo leptos serve` or `cargo leptos watch`.
+The project can be run with `cargo-leptos`, assuming a Rust toolchain is installed you can install it with `cargo install cargo-leptos --locked`.
+Then use `cargo leptos serve` or `cargo leptos watch`.
 Add `--release` to enable optimizations.

-If you have need of it, you can also use `cargo run -p ultros --profile fastdev` to enable optimizations that don't take as long to compile.
+The application also requires a Postgresql database to operate and a Discord application token.

 ### Environment Variables
 * `DISCORD_TOKEN` - A discord bot token